Which place is cheaper, Orlando or Gainesville?

 Both Orlando and Gainesville are popular destinations to visit in the autumn with plenty of activities.
 Also, the autumn months attract visitors to Orlando because of the shopping scene.

 In the autumn, Gainesville is cooler than Orlando.
-Typically, the autumn temperatures in Gainesville in October are around 71°F (22°C), and Orlando is about 75°F (24°C).
+Typically, the autumn temperatures in Gainesville in October average around 71°F (22°C), and Orlando averages at about 75°F (24°C).

 It rains a lot this time of the year in Orlando.
 In October, Gainesville usually receives less rain than Orlando.
-At this time of the year, Gainesville gets 2 inches (51 mm) of rain, while Orlando receives 4.1 inches (103 mm) of rain each month for the autumn.
+Gainesville gets 2 inches (51 mm) of rain, while Orlando receives 4.1 inches (103 mm) of rain each month for the autumn.

 Both Orlando and Gainesville during the winter are popular places to visit.
 Also, the Christmas ambience, the shopping scene, the theater shows, and the cuisine are the main draw to Orlando this time of year.

 In January, Gainesville is generally cooler than Orlando.
-Temperatures in Gainesville average around 54°F (12°C), and Orlando stays around 59°F (15°C).
+Daily temperatures in Gainesville average around 54°F (12°C), and Orlando fluctuates around 59°F (15°C).